 In contrast, dedicating the upper 6 GHz band solely to licensed services and auctioning it for exclusive use risks spectrum underutilization, reduced competition, and higher consumer costs, while limiting the broad societal and economic benefits that open and delicensed access enables.
 Delicensed spectrum fosters a vibrant, competitive marketplace-encouraging innovation, lowering barriers to entry, and enabling a diverse range of applications and business models.

-In summary, making the entire 6 GHz band available for delicensed use, with the flexibility for hybrid sharing models, will yield substantial economic, social, and technological benefits, support digital transformation and maximizing spectrum value for the public interest.
+In summary, making the entire 6 GHz band available for delicensed use, with the flexibility for hybrid sharing models, will yield substantial economic, social, and technological benefits, support digital transformation and maximize spectrum value for the public interest.

 Q15.
 In case you are of the opinion that the spectrum in 6425-6725 MHz and 7025-7125 MHz ranges should not be put to auction in the forthcoming auction, what should be the timelines for auctioning of this spectrum for IMT?
 Kindly provide a detailed response with justifications.